metamn/react/content/blog/design-systems/index.md

 And I've employed it in a couple of real-life applications.

 Yet, after a year, I'm at the beginning.

 One iteration left, and I'll be able to roll out &mdash; design and develop &mdash; scalable, consistent, unique looking user interfaces in no time.

 ## You'll be rewarded

 In short, the design system / component library I've created is capable of:

-1. Wireframing &mdash; to sketch up the requirement specifications and get immediate feedback on them.
+1. **Wireframing** &mdash; to sketch up the requirement specifications and get immediate feedback on them.
-2. Mockuping &mdash; to show real-life components with test data, helping to finalize the information architecture.
+2. **Mockuping** &mdash; to show real-life components with test data, helping to finalize the information architecture.
-3. Inline content editing &mdash; to let editors add their content as soon as possible, to find out missing parts and inconsistencies in the original requirement specifications.
+3. **Inline content editing** &mdash; to let editors add their content as soon as possible, to find out missing parts and inconsistencies in the original requirement specifications.
-4. Theming &mdash; to support design trials and errors, iterations and variations.
-In a fully responsive way.
+4. **Theming** &mdash; to support design trials and errors, iterations and variations.
+In a fully responsive way, with history and annotated design decisions.
-5. Generating documentation and playground &mdash; to assure components work in isolation, are tested, and all design system tokens and components are documented.
+5. **Generating documentation and playground** &mdash; to assure components work in isolation, are tested, and all design system tokens and components are documented.

+All these live, inside the browser.
+No 3rd parties like Figma, Sketch and co.
+What you see is what you've already got.
+Production-ready code with React, Typescript, Nextjs and CSS-in-JS.

+Quite unique workflow.
+Quite unique results.
+Quite reduced timeframe and hussle.